-Pastor Paul Schneider preached loved a congregation in Germany in the 1930s and was betrayed by Nazi informants who were church members.
+I think of Pastor Paul Schneider who shepherded a congregation in Germany in the 1930s and was betrayed by Nazi informants who were church members.
 His response?
 He kept loving that church, no matter how much professing believers hurt him.
+He ended up in a concentration camp where he was treated brutally, finally executed, but made Christ known to the very end.